WinterAxis/ESV-MD-Bible/The_Bible_esv/40_Matthew/Matt_9.md

 Then he said to his disciples, **"The harvest is plentiful, but the laborers are few;**

 ###### 38
-therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest."

 ***